Feature #4979

 What's left is the support for TABLE arguments (aka SRF OUT arguments) and test cases.
 I'd think that it needs an extra day of work.

-Updated by Alexey Klyukin over 12 years ago
+Updated by Alexey Klyukin about 13 years ago

 So, I've got the SRF functions with OUT arguments working, but came over one problem when dealing when TABLE arguments (which are basically a syntax sugar over the SRF with OUTs).
 The pl/pgSQL implementation of TABLE arguments allows for doing RETURN NEXT w/o specifying the row to return (in fact, it explicitly forbids putting the row there) and automatically fills the return value with a row constructed from the TABLE arguments.
 I'd like to do this in PHP as well, but since we don't have such intimate relationship with a PHP parser as pl/pgSQL enjoys, we use a separate function called return_next.
 This function, naturally, doesn't have access to the variables passed into the original function, but we need to get their values somehow to construct the resulting tuple.
 The approach I'm currently exploring is to save the symbol table of the pl/PHP function into a global variable right before passing control to the PHP parser, and accessing this table from return_next.

-Updated by Alexey Klyukin over 12 years ago
+Updated by Alexey Klyukin about 13 years ago

 Alexey Klyukin wrote: